-Growth Association Announces Captains of the Riverbend Awards
+GROWTH ASSOCIATION ANNOUNCES CAPTAINS OF THE RIVERBEND AWARDS

-GODFREY, ILL., October 2, 2012...
-For the nineteenth year, the RiverBend Growth Association will host its State of the Riverbend luncheon where it will award its Captains of the Riverbend honors to organizations and businesses that are making a difference in the community through capital investments or community support.
-Honorees for this year’s event include Andy’s Auto Body & Car Care, Frew’s Bridal, International Brotherhood of Electrical Workers-Local 649 and Ziemer Ophthalmology.
+GODFREY, ILL., October 3, 2011...
+For the eighteenth year, the RiverBend Growth Association will host its State of the Riverbend luncheon where it will award its Captains of the Riverbend honors to organizations and businesses that are making a difference in the community through capital investments or community support.
+Honorees for this year’s event include 1st MidAmerica Credit Union, First Clover Leaf Bank, Lewis & Clark Community College, Riverbender Properties and WellSpring Resources.

-Nominations for the awards were reviewed by the Growth Association’s Executive Committee chaired by Martha Warford Director of Beverly Farm Foundation and 2012 chairman of the RiverBend Growth Association’s Board of Directors.
+Nominations for the awards were reviewed by the Growth Association’s Executive Committee chaired by Larry Franklin of CNB Bank & Trust and 2011 chairman of the RiverBend Growth Association’s Board of Directors.

 Get The Latest News!